docker-compose

 Key components in the docker-compose file

-The docker-compose.yml file is the core of our application.
-It uses YAML syntax to define services, networks, and volumes.
-Here are the key components:
+The docker-compose.yml file is the bit that holds the stack together.
+It uses YAML to define services, networks, and volumes.

-• Services: Each service represents a container.
-For example, a web server, database, and cache can each be defined as a separate service.
+- Services: Each service is a container.
+A web server, database, and cache can all be separate services.

-• Networks: This section defines how services communicate with each other.
-By default, Docker Compose creates a network for your application.
+- Networks: This controls how services talk to each other.
+Docker Compose creates a network for the application by default.

 Expected outcomes after deployment